What you do immediately after a car accident can affect your legal rights and your rights to compensation for damages.

 If you are insured, but the other driver is not, we may be able to file a claim against your own insurance company.
 Uninsured motorist coverage provides for this.
 Just remember that, your insurance company, much like the other driver's, is going to try to pay you as little as possible to mitigate their own losses.

-5. What if I cannot afford an attorney?
+5. What if I cannot afford an accident attorney?

 Our accident attorneys work on a contingency, meaning, WE ONLY GET PAID IF WE WIN MONEY FOR YOU.
 There is no money taken from you until we win your case.
 You have no need to worry.